 e) support ALL members even when that member’s point of view or means of expression is different from the moderator’s view

-3) Be a proof reader, researcher/investigator, or content manager.
+2) Be a proofreader, researcher/investigator, or content manager.

-Being a Proof Reader means checking the website content for typos and grammar gaffs.
+Being a proofreader means checking the website content for typos and grammar problems.
 The goal is to present a well-crafted and organized website.
 Proofreaders would report any problems found to the webmaster (firstname.lastname@example.org).

 Researchers and Investigators search existing misophonia-related Facebook groups and websites to report on what’s trending.
 This information is then used to make suggestions for content, images, and features.